ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 typeof bar();
 ```

-function definition can have only one reference variable as a function name, In above code **sample 1** bar is reference variable which is pointing to `anonymous function` and in **sample 2** function definition is name function.
+The function definition can have only one reference variable as a function name, In above code **sample 1** bar is reference variable which is pointing to `anonymous function` and in **sample 2** function definition is name function.

 ```javascript
 var foo = function bar() {